discordx-ts/discordx/README.md

 ```

 ## Client payload injection
-You also receive, always as the last payload, the client instance:
+You also receive, always as the last payload, the client instance :
 ```typescript
 import {
   Discord,